I am sure that you have all seen the Spanish flag at some point in your lives, but just in case, this is what it looks

 Finally, going back to the flag – wrapped around the Pillars of Hercules is a banner with the words “Plvs Vltra” (Latin substitutes V for U, so… Plus Ultra).
 Which means “further beyond.”
 This is Spain’s official motto.

 This wasn’t always their motto.
 Before 1492ish it was “Ne Plus Ultra” which meant “nothing further beyond.”
 This is because people from the Phoenicians to Christopher Columbus considered anything beyond the pillars worthless.
 Spain (which possessed Gibraltar at the time) owned both Pillars and thus controlled the end of the worthwhile-world.

 Until 1492.
 Nothing was, obviously removed for obvious reasons.
-There was absolutely things futher beyond.
+There was absolutely things further beyond.
 Since Spain sanctioned the journey they could claim the fame of going further beyond anyone else and “discovering” the new world and colonizing most of it.